Fade to Black (1980 film): Critical response

-Roger Ebert from Chicago Sun Times awarded the film 3/4 stars, calling it "a weird, uneven, generally intriguing thriller" while Time Out wrote, "The film aspires to hommage, it's true, but its references are altogether too obvious."
+Roger Ebert from Chicago Sun Times awarded the film 3/4 stars, calling it "a weird, uneven, generally intriguing thriller" while Time Out wrote, "The film aspires to homage, it's true, but its references are altogether too obvious."

 Author and film critic Leonard Maltin awarded the film 1.5 out of 4 stars, writing that the film was "[an] interesting idea ruined by excessive violence, [and] a poor performance by Christopher."

+Accolades

-The film was nominated for multiple Saturn Awards (Christopher for Best Actor, Zimmerman for Best Director and Best Horror Film), with Eve Brent winning for Best Supporting Actress.
+The film was nominated for multiple Saturn Awards (Christopher for Best Actor, Zimmerman for Best Director and Best Horror Film), with Eve Brent winning for Best Supporting Actress at the 8th Saturn Awards.
 It also won the Bronze Mask at the Taormina Film Fest.